 Ripley’s Believe it or Not!
 Times Square

-This is a fun attraction for kids that adults can really enjoy as well.
-This quirky museum/fun house offers great opportunities to explore all the weird and wonderful things they’ve collected over time, plus some fun exhibits.
+This is a fun attraction for kids that adults really enjoy as well.
+This quirky museum offers great opportunities to explore all the weird and wonderful things they’ve collected, plus some fun exhibits.

 For example, you’ll see everything from shrunken heads and albino animals to an extensive, small-scale model of New York City.